Industry Report — April 2026

 Domain 2: Connected Equipment and IoT

 The core value of Industry 4.0 in manufacturing comes from data collected directly from equipment: production rates, temperatures, pressures, yields, energy consumption, and equipment health indicators.
-Getting that data is rarely as simple as installing a sensor.
-Legacy OT equipment communicates over industrial protocols (Modbus, OPC-UA, PROFINET) that standard IT systems do not understand natively.
+That data enables real-time visibility, exception-based management, predictive maintenance, and the digital production records that regulatory compliance requires.

-• Validate data integrity before building workflows on it: A temperature sensor that drifts 2 degrees and is never calibrated produces records that look compliant and are not
+• Validate data integrity before building workflows on it.
+A temperature sensor that drifts 2 degrees and is never calibrated produces records that look compliant and are not.

 Domain 3: Data Infrastructure and Integration